By Allison Archambault, Rachel McManus, and Madison Sturgess

 In general, access to electricity improves people’s lives by improving health, education, and economic outcomes.
 At the same time, local women are often under-represented in the decision-making process leading up to and structuring electrification.
 Since electrification of a town is by definition a cultural disruption, there is an opportunity to thoughtfully design the process to ensure “pro-women” outcomes.
 Not only is serving women’s needs an important tool in reducing extreme poverty; it also improves the viability of rural electrification business models.
 It is thus imminently within EarthSpark International’s mission to use a 'feminist electrification' lens in grid development planning and operations.
 From community engagement to employee recruitment and training to women-owned SME support and beyond, the women and men of EarthSpark and our partner organizations are hard at work on both climate and gender justice.

-Please join us in the global conversation for a climate resilient future as we travel to Poland in December for the United Nations Climate Conference.
+Please join us in the global conversation for a climate resilient future by sharing this story.